Comfort Suites Austin Airport

 For your next day-out at the Lady Bird Lake, rent out paddling equipment from Austin Paddle Sports SUP Rentals.
 This shop provides excellent implements from and takes care of all your paddling needs.
-Known for Stand Up Paddling, it even offers lessons to first-timers.
-Head to the store to procure some surfing gear and enroll for paddling class to master the waters.
+Known for Stand Up Paddling, it even offers lessons for first-timers as well as lake tours.
+Head to the store to procure some SUP gear and enroll for paddling class to master the waters.

 Farmer's markets have fresh food, but you need to get there early.
 A grocery store has variety and value, but the quality of the products may not suit your requirements.
 Neither of the places may deliver to you.
 What do you do?
 Contact Greenling.
 Greenling supports local farms and makes the organic foods movement accessible to all.
 Every aspect of the online shopping cart can be customized, and the delivery day is area dependent.
 Greenling offers variety, quality, value and delivery, all on one platter.
 And the platter's organic too!

-Although a head shop first and foremost, Oat Willie's has other trinkets and knick-knacks that the sober can enjoy (although, truth be told, many of these objects are evocative of the drug culture).
-The smell of New Age herbs, oils, and incense permeate the store, while the music of the 90s Grunge Rock scene fills the air.
+Although a head shop first and foremost, Oat Willie's has other trinkets and knick-knacks.
+The smell of New Age herbs, oils, and incense permeate the store, while the music of the 90s fills the air.
 Hats and clothing fabricated from hemp adorn the racks in front of a display showcasing posters for sale (Bob Marley album covers, Japanese wood prints, etc.).
-The jewelry and ethnic mask collection are impressive, but the following item seals this store's classification as a haven for left-wingers: a Former President George W. Bush Voodoo Doll, anyone?
-Do not skimp on the free magazine selection on the way out. - Freddie Obregón

 In business since 1966, this one-of-a-kind shop stocks hip, everyday clothing, along with more daring items and costume accessories.
 The selection of lingerie ranges from retro-inspired feminine pieces like garter belts and teddies to edgier leather and vinyl intimates.
 Other merchandise includes Mary Jane-style shoes, Greek sandals, lots of costume jewelry and mix-and-match swimsuit separates.
 There are even some items for men, such as silk boxer shorts and swim trunks.
 Long known for its supply of outrageous makeup and wigs, it now has a full-scale costume shop next door.